CHOOSING A FACIAL IMPLANT

 - To create a defined jawline

-- Greater fullness and definition in the cheeks
+- Achieving greater fullness and definition in the cheeks

-- Re-contouring facial structure that have diminished due to aging
+- Re-contouring facial structure that has changed with aging

 - Correcting deformities or disfigurement caused by injury, accident or congenital conditions

 FACIAL IMPLANT PROCEDURES

 The surgery is generally performed on an outpatient basis (overnight stay) followed by a return home the next day.
-The duration of the surgery will depend on your individual circumstances, but for cosmetic surgery on an otherwise healthy face, it should only take between one and two hours.
+The duration of the surgery will depend on your individual circumstances, but for cosmetic surgery on an otherwise healthy face, it should only take between two or three hours.

 Cheek and chin implant procedures include: